Stock events for Harrow, Inc. (HROW)

 HROW’s Geographic footprint

-Harrow, Inc. primarily focuses its commercialization efforts on the United States market and is headquartered in Nashville, Tennessee.
-While its primary market is North America, Harrow also holds global patent protection for MELT-300 across North America, Europe, Asia, Australia, and the Middle East, with intentions to license ex-U.S. rights to regional partners.
+Harrow, Inc. primarily focuses its commercial operations on the United States market, with its corporate headquarters located in Nashville, Tennessee.
+The company has a commercial infrastructure that reaches over 10,000 eye care professionals in the U.S. market.
+Harrow holds global patent protection for MELT-300 across North America, Europe, Asia, Australia, and the Middle East, with plans to license ex-U.S. rights to regional partners.

 HROW Corporate Image Assessment